andremacola/whp-api/readme.md

 **THIS IS A WORKING PROJECT.**

-Whatsapp REST API for [wa-automate-nodejs](https://github.com/open-wa/wa-automate-nodejs)
+Whatsapp REST API for [wa-automate-nodejs](https://github.com/open-wa/wa-automate-nodejs) and inspired by [whats2api](https://github.com/joaomirandasa/whats2api)

 **This is a basic example how to create a REST API for Whatsapp.
 Not for production use (yet).**